ROLLING STONE; By Amelia McDonell-Parry; July 02, 2018;

 Using codes that only Rackstraw would have known, Sherwood honed in on two sentences in the sixth note for analysis.
 The first sentence, “I want out of the system and saw a way through good ole Unk,” was decoded to, “I want out of the system and saw a way by hijacking one jet plane.”
 And the second sentence, “And please tell the lackey cops D.B.
 Cooper is not my real name,” was decoded to “I’m Lt.
 Robert W. Rackstraw, D.B.
 Cooper is not my real name.”

-Over the course of their 45-year investigation, the FBI considered over a thousand “serious suspects,” but nothing more than circumstantial evidence ever implicated any of them.
+Over the course of its 45-year investigation, the FBI considered over a thousand “serious suspects,” but nothing more than circumstantial evidence ever implicated any of them.